RESOURCES FOR CPS STUDENTS

-If you have any question concerning available academic support options please e-mail the Academic Project Manager, Ori Fienberg, at email@example.com.
+If you have any question concerning available academic support options please e-mail the Director of the Office of Academic Advising, Michele Rosenthal, at email@example.com.

 Academic Integrity Checklist

 If a student completes this checklist before or just after they complete an assignment, they should be able to prevent some of the most common violations of the Academic Integrity policy, including plagiarism, reuse of past work, and unauthorized collaboration.
 Faculty are encouraged to share this checklist with their students:

 The WeCare program is a support system to aid students during times of difficulty or crisis.
 WeCare also aids departments in developing their own systems to deal with student crises, as well as faculty and staff who request guidance in identifying existing Northeastern resources for students.
 Faculty and staff are encouraged to contact WeCare whenever they have a concern about a student’s academic, social or emotional well-being.
 WeCare can take a broad look at ‘touch points’ across campus to see if the student is of concern to others as well as coordinate appropriate referrals.
 In emergencies, it is always best to call NUPD first at 617.373.3333.